convissor/login-security-solution/readme.txt

 = 0.21.0 (2012-08-07) =
 * Fix is_pw_outside_ascii() to permit spaces.
 * In multisite mode, send notifications to network admin, not blog admin.
-* Add "Notifiations To" setting for admins to specify the email addresses the failure and breach notifications get sent to.
+* Add "Notifications To" setting for admins to specify the email addresses the failure and breach notifications get sent to.
 (Request #1560)
 * Clarify that the Change All Passwords link just goes to the UI.
 * Get all unit tests to pass when mbstring isn't enabled.